ataberk-xyz/ataberk-xyz.github.io/_posts/2019-09-02-hackthebox-onetwoseven-writeup-eng.md

 -rw-r--r--    1 1003     1003          349 Feb 15 21:03 index.html
 ```

 If we upload **.php** here, maybe we can execute command on it.
-Let's try it.
+Let's try it out.

 ```
 cd public_html
 put test.php
 ```

-After navigating test.php through browser is giving **Forbidden** response code.
+After navigating to test.php page through browser is giving **Forbidden** response code.
 So, we can't upload **.php** file.
-Probably, **.htaccess** folder is blocking it.
+Probably, **.htaccess** folder blocks it.

-I tried to upload **.htaccess** folder too.
-But same response.
-Probably, we try to something different.
+I tried to upload **.htaccess** folder too, but got the same response.
+We have to try to something different.

 Let's check which commands are executable on sftp service.